zainabmouhamad/TPSYNTHESE2_LIFSAL_MOUHAMAD/README.md

 Question 4 :
-The goal of this part is to create an RRQ requet et
+The goal of this part is to create an RRQ request.

 ![RFC_RRQ_WRQ](https://github.com/user-attachments/assets/cd53e6e5-be78-4d9e-a72a-2ef683973779)
  Octet mode is used to transfer a file that is in the 8-bit format of the machine from which the file is being transferred.